Generic Name: zolpidem (zole PI dem)

 What should I avoid while taking Zolpimist?

 Zolpimist may impair your thinking or reactions.
 You may still feel sleepy the morning after taking this medicine.
-Wait at least 4 hours or until you are fully awake before you drive, operate machinery, pilot an airplane, or do anything that requires you to be awake and alert.
+Wait until you are fully awake before you drive, operate machinery, pilot an airplane, or do anything that requires you to be awake and alert.

 Avoid taking Zolpimist during travel, such as to sleep on an airplane.
 You may be awakened before the effects of the medication have worn off.
 Amnesia (forgetfulness) is more common if you do not get a full 7 to 8 hours of sleep after taking Zolpimist.